YupItsZac/jQuery.exLink/README.md

 **navigateState** - New in version 2.3.0, this options enables a callback for each link opened by exLink.
 Included in the callback is the link clicked and if the link was opened in a new window (1) or a new tab (2).

 **linkWarning** - Removed in version 2.3.0: Display a warning notifying the user that they are navigating to an external link.
 By default, this is enabled.
-(Replaced by warningCallback) Ex: linkWarning: true
+Ex: linkWarning: true

 **fileWarning** - Removed in version 2.3.0: Similar to linkWarning, this notifies the user that they are opening a document and asks for confirmation ot proceed.
 By default, this is also enabled.
-Replaced by warningCallback) Ex: fileWarning: true
+Ex: fileWarning: true

 **hostCompare** - New in version 1.2.0, set this as true to identify external links based on a hostname comparison.
 If false, which is the default case, exLink will identify the external links based on protocol information.
 By default, this is disabled.
 Ex: hostCompare: true